Giants vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Michael Conforto and Alec Bohm hit the field when the San Francisco Giants and Philadelphia Phillies meet on Tuesday at Oracle Park.
+Alec Bohm and the Philadelphia Phillies will play Thairo Estrada and the San Francisco Giants on Wednesday at Oracle Park, at 3:45 PM ET.

-The Phillies are -120 moneyline favorites in this matchup with the Giants (+100).
-The total for the matchup is set at 7.5 runs.
+The Phillies are the favorite in this one, at -115, while the underdog Giants have -105 odds to win.
+The total is 7.5 runs for the matchup (with -110 odds to hit the over and -110 odds to go under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.